cdapio/cdap/docs/developer-guide/source/programming.rst

 specifies a new Stream named *myStream*.
 Names used for Streams need to be unique across the Reactor instance.

-You can write to Streams either one operation at a time or in batches, using either the `Continuuity Reactor HTTP REST API <rest_api_html>`_ or command line tools.
+You can write to Streams either one operation at a time or in batches, using either the `Continuuity Reactor HTTP REST API </developers/rest>`_ or command line tools.

 Each individual signal sent to a Stream is stored as an ``StreamEvent``, which is comprised of a header (a map of strings for metadata) and a body (a blob of arbitrary binary data).

 Streams are uniquely identified by an ID string (a "name") and are explicitly created before being used.
 They can be created programmatically within your application, through the Management Dashboard, or by or using a command line tool.
 Data written to a Stream can be consumed by Flows and processed in real-time.
 Streams are shared between applications, so they require a unique name.

 .. _flows: